cmrust/rando/README.md

 ## Details

 ### Why FastAPI?

-- modern python, uses asyncio (asgi) and type hints
-- appears to be performant (based on starlette)
-- auto-documentation with swagger (enriched with type hints)
+FastAPI is a modern web framework.
+Based on Starlette ASGI, asyncio support allows for building high performance IO-bound applications.
+Leverages type hints allowing for better IDE auto-completion and enriched auto-documentation with Swagger.
+Also, comes with a plethora of documentation and implementation examples.

 ### Why Typer?
-- similar implementation to FastAPI (same author)
-- modern python, supports type hints
-- autogeneration of shell autocompletion

-### Why pytest?
-- easy to use, run `pytest` and any tests named correctly will be run
-- easy to learn, uses builtin Python assert function, no new syntaxes
+Typer has a similar implementation to FastAPI, as it's from the same author.
+Also, supports modern Python features including type hints and comes with auto-generation for shell auto-completion.

 ### Why Gino?